 Vinegar is a Laundry Miracle Worker

-Using inexpensive white distilled vinegar in laundry will whiten, brighten, reduce odor, and soften clothes without harsh chemicals.
-It is safe to use in both standard and high-efficiency washers and is beneficial to septic tanks and the environment.
+Using inexpensive distilled white vinegar in laundry will whiten, brighten, reduce odor, and soften clothes without harsh chemicals.
+Vinegar is safe to use in both standard and high-efficiency washers and is beneficial to septic tanks and the environment.

 02 of 11

 The acetic acid in distilled white vinegar is so mild that it will not harm washable fabrics; yet is strong enough to dissolve residues (alkalies) left by soaps and detergents.
 Adding just one-half cup of vinegar to the final rinse will result in brighter, clearer colors.
 Add the distilled white vinegar to the fabric softener dispenser or add the vinegar manually at the beginning of the rinse cycle.